apache/flink/docs/setup/config.md

 If you are on YARN, then it is sufficient to authenticate the client with Kerberos.
 On a Flink standalone cluster you need to ensure that, initially, all nodes are authenticated with Kerberos using the `kinit` tool.

+### Resource Manager

+- `resourcemanager.rpc.port`: The config parameter defining the network port to connect to for communication with the resource manager.

 ### Other

 - `taskmanager.tmp.dirs`: The directory for temporary files, or a list of directories separated by the systems directory delimiter (for example ':' (colon) on Linux/Unix).
 If multiple directories are specified, then the temporary files will be distributed across the directories in a round-robin fashion.
 The I/O manager component will spawn one reading and one writing thread per directory.
 A directory may be listed multiple times to have the I/O manager use multiple threads for it (for example if it is physically stored on a very fast disc or RAID) (DEFAULT: The system's tmp dir).

+- `taskmanager.log.path`: The config parameter defining the taskmanager log file location

 - `jobmanager.web.port`: Port of the JobManager's web interface (DEFAULT: 8081).

+- `jobmanager.web.tmpdir`: This configuration parameter allows defining the Flink web directory to be used by the web interface.

 - `fs.overwrite-files`: Specifies whether file output writers should overwrite existing files by default.
 Set to *true* to overwrite by default, *false* otherwise.
 (DEFAULT: false)